Funtaine Hunter

-Funtaine Hunter (born December 27, 1983) is a former professional American football and Canadian football linebacker.
+Funtaine Hunter (born December 27, 1983) is an American former professional football linebacker.

 Hunter played college football for the Vanderbilt Commodores football team and signed as an undrafted free agent with the Cleveland Browns in May 2007 but waived days later.
 He signed on to the Calgary Stampeders practice roster for the 2008 CFL season and played three games for the Stampeders that year before being released.